tambatdarshan/OpenShift-Labs/usefulCommands/node.md

 4026533367 mnt         1 3063686 1000860000 sleep 3600
 4026533368 pid         1 3063686 1000860000 sleep 3600

-# Seems we have to specify -m and -p at the same time so that we get correct PID tree
+# Seems we have to specify -m and -p at the same time so that we get correct PID tree because
+# mnt namespace will mount proc to /proc while the ps command will read information under /proc
+# thus we need mnt namespace together with pid namespace

 $ nsenter -t 3063686 -m -p ps -ef
 UID          PID    PPID  C STIME TTY          TIME CMD